beyondeye/tdigest_kotlin_multiplatform/README.md

 _Java Serialization for TDigest objects is not currently supported._

 ### Supported platforms
-Supported platforms are JVS and JS (including Node).
+Supported platforms are JVM and JS (including Node).

 Kotlin Native could be also be supported with a small effort (need to implement something equivalent to Java ByteBuffer, or use a library like [kotlinx.io](https://github.com/Kotlin/kotlinx-io))